gopasspw/gopass/README.md

 ## Introduction

 gopass is a password manager for the command line written in Go.
-It supports all major operating systems (Linux, MacOS, BSD) as well as Windows.
+It works on all major desktop and server operating systems (Linux, MacOS, BSD, Windows).

 For detailed usage and installation instructions please check out our [documentation](docs/).

-## Design Principles

-Gopass is a versatile command line based password manager that is being developed with the following principles in mind:

-- **Easy**: For technical users (i.e. those who are used to the command line) it should be easy to get started with gopass.
-- **Secure**: Security is hard.
-We aim to make it as easy as possible while still providing a good level of protection against common adversaries. *Caution*: If your personal threat level is very high, we might not offer a good tool for you.
-- **Extensible**: While Gopass includes a fair amount of useful features, we can't cover every use-case.
-To support more special use cases we want to provide a clean and simple API to integration gopass into your own binaries.

 ## Screenshot